Introduction

 }

-With entrypoint server
+With entrypoint server: my_project/foo::serve.

-$ my_program.jeu server --port 6789 --bind '"192.168.55.66"'
+$ my_program.jeu server --port 6789 --bind 192.168.55.66

 Standalone Files

-standalone files aims to stay as simple scripts, for use cases as quick deployment, small tooling, or administration helpers.
+Mélodium is able to handle standalone .mel files.
+Opposite to .jeu files that are packaged Mélodium applications, .mel standalone files aims to stay as simple scripts, for use cases as quick deployment, small tooling, or administration helpers.

-Standalone Mélodium files are really usual .mel
+Standalone Mélodium files are really usual .mel files with a special heading.

 #!/usr/bin/env melodium